learn-co-curriculum/react-hooks-redux-create-store/README.md

 };
 ```

+Now, in order to access the `dispatch` method, we will create a variable `store`
-This code almost works.
-Call `createStore`, and set the returned store equal to
+and set it equal to the result of calling `createStore`.
+Because `createStore`
-a variable.
-Then change our remaining code to make sure we are properly
-referencing the `dispatch` method.
-We can use the almost-working code in the
+returns an object that contains the `dispatch` method, we can now access the
-following manner.
+method from `store`.
+Let's modify the code where we dispatch the initial action
+as follows:

 ```javascript
 let store = createStore();